 Legitimate Interest Assessment (LIA)

-This document records ReklamUp's assessment of its reliance on Article 6(1)(f) of the EU/UK General Data Protection Regulation ("legitimate interest") as a legal basis for certain processing activities under the IAB Europe Transparency and Consent Framework (TCF v2.3).
-It is published for transparency in accordance with TCF Policy and ICO and EDPB guidance.
+This document records ReklamUp's assessment of its reliance on Article 6(1)(f) of the EU/UK General Data Protection Regulation ("legitimate interest") as a legal basis for processing under the IAB Europe Transparency and Consent Framework (TCF v2.3).
+It is published for transparency in accordance with TCF Policy and ICO/EDPB guidance.

 1. Introduction